sergeev917/jetson-nano-jetpack4.6-repro/README.md

 ```

 Run the built application and observe the problem.
 Note that the application
-loads `model.onnx` from the working directory, so the application must be
+loads `model.engine` (serialized TensorRT engine) from the working directory,
-executed from the repository root directory.
+so the application must be executed from the repository root directory.

 ```bash
 ./app